charlesquick/AOG-Bogballe-Bridge/README.md

 Your implement in AgOpenGPS must be set to use 8 sections divided equally across the width of the machine.

+The distance back from the axle should be `distance from headstock to axle + 80cm`.
+Set turn on/off delays to `0`

+The Bogballe box will then calculate its own turn-on delay based on forward speed, number of sections active, etc.

 ### TOTZ/ZURF Setup

 You will need to make sure the total working width matches that set in AgOpenGPS.

 Under `menu/speed input`, set it to  `Serial / RS232 input`

 ## TODO